Lesson 1: Introduction to TypeDB

 • Safe: Users work within the type system of TypeDB, which alerts users about subtle errors before they happen, and ensures the high-level semantic integrity of their data at all times.

 • Expressive: TypeDB’s type system is flexible and adaptable.
-Polymorphism is a native feature of TypeDB’s type system and so are logical rules, which allow us to untangle otherwise complex database tasks into a handful of simple declarations.
+Polymorphism is a native feature of TypeDB’s type system and so are functions, which allow us to untangle otherwise complex database tasks into a handful of simple declarations.

 • Maintainable: Together, the type system and declarative query language strongly simplify the long-term maintenance of database applications.
 For example, queries can automatically adapt to schema changes, as we will see shortly!